Targeted Therapies for CNS Ischemia

 Areas of active investigation within our group include:

-- Defining the immunological basis of ‘Lung-Brain-Coupling’ and its effect on the neurovascular response to ischemia-reperfusion injury
+- Uncovering the effects of ‘Lung-Brain-Coupling’ on the neurovascular response to ischemia-reperfusion injury